-Unless you’re working by yourself (which you shouldn’t, because we are hiring), not one single person ever makes decisions.
+Unless you’re working by yourself, not one single person ever makes decisions.
 For example, if you were choosing your AEM implementation vendor.
 You’ve studied your possibilities, you’ve analyzed your return on investment and you’ve concluded that Blue Acorn iCi is your best option.
 So are we good to get started?
 Of course not!
 In fact, we’re far from it.
 There are several other people that need to bless this decision.
-The larger the job the longer list of people whose approval is needed.
+The larger the job, the longer the list of people whose approval is needed.

 Common AEM Workflow Terminology

 Model – A workflow model is made of steps and transitions.
 There is always a start node and an end node with one or more steps in between that are connected by transitions.
 This defines the workflow.